-Labor and Employment
+Chapter 16 Labor and Employment

-The 1997 Labour Law ("Labour Law") is the primary legislation governing all employment activities in Cambodia.
-It is enforced and implemented by the Ministry of Labour and Vocational Training ("MLVT").
-Within the MLVT, there are specific Departments of Labour and Vocational Training ("DLVT") for Phnom Penh and each province.
+The 1997 Labor Law ("Labor Law") is the primary legislation governing all employment activities in Cambodia.
+It is enforced and implemented by the Ministry of Labor and Vocational Training/MLVT.
+Within the MLVT, there are specific Departments of Labor and Vocational Training ("DLVT") for Phnom Penh and each province.
 The determination of whether a new enterprise is under the authority of the MLVT or DLVT is dependent upon its sector and location.
 Each and every newly established enterprise located in Phnom Penh and engaged in the nine listed sectors will fall under the jurisdiction of the MLVT.
-The nine sectors are:

-- garment, textile and footwear manufacturing;

-- industry;

-- offshore recruitment;

-- NGOs;

-- construction;

-- hotel;

-- banking;

-- aviation; and

-- maritime.
+The nine sectors are: (1) garment, textile and footwear manufacturing; (2) industry; (3) offshore recruitment; (4) NGOs; (5) construction; (6) hotel; (7) banking; (8) aviation; and (9) maritime.
+All others sectors are under the jurisdiction of the DLVT.
+For the enterprises located outside of Phnom Penh, the responsible labor authority is the DLVT of the respective province where the enterprises are located in.
+Currently, the MLVT delegates some of its authority to municipal and provincial governors to sign, on behalf of the MLVT, documents relating to four public services that the DLVT are providing: (1) provision of work permit and employment card for Cambodians, (2) issuance of letter to recognize shop steward election, (3) registration and certification of formalities for enterprises/establishments and (4) permit for overtime.

-All other sectors are under the jurisdiction of the DLVT.
-For the enterprises located outside of Phnom Penh, the responsible labour authority is the DLVT of the respective province where the enterprises are located in.
-The Labour Law replaced the 1992 Labour Law, and together with the 2016 Law on Trade Union, it strengthened employees' rights to bargain collectively, form unions and strike - which enables this law to meet certain international standards.
-By meeting international standards, the changes in the Labour Law also meet the requirements of the United States for granting Most-Favored Nation (MFN) and General System of Preferences (GSP) status.
-Although the current law contains significant changes from the 1992 Labour Law, it has retained some of the socialist-style provisions from the previous law.
+The Labor Law replaced the 1992 Labor Law, and together with the 2016 Law on Trade Union, it strengthened employees' rights to bargain collectively, form unions and strikes - which enables this law to meet certain international standards.
+By meeting international standards, the changes in the Labor Law also meet the requirements of the United States for granting MFN and GSP status.
+Although the current law contains significant changes from the 1992 Labor Law, it has retained some of the socialist-style provisions from the previous law.

-The Labour Law is probably the most prescriptive law in force at this time in Cambodia.
-With an increasing awareness of employee rights and employee organizations such as trade unions, a working knowledge of the Labour Law and its practical application is essential for any commercial enterprise in Cambodia, regardless of the size of its workforce.
+The Labor Law is probably the most prescriptive law in force at this time in Cambodia.
+With an increasing awareness of employee rights and employee organizations such as trade unions, a working knowledge of the Labor Law and its practical application is essential for any commercial enterprise in Cambodia, regardless of the size of its workforce.

-Foreign-owned companies have relatively unrestricted access to Cambodia's labour force as there are essentially no restrictions on employing Cambodian labourers with proper documentation.
+Foreign-owned companies have relatively unrestricted access to Cambodia's labor force as there are essentially no restrictions on employing Cambodian laborers with proper documentation.
 However, certain restrictions do exist for employing foreigners.
 The MLVT and Ministry of Interior ("MOI") have recently taken steps to more strictly enforce the laws concerning the employment of foreign nationals in Cambodia.
-Recently, the MLVT and MOI issued Joint Prakas 719 on Inspection of Foreign Workforce in the Kingdom of Cambodia dated 19 February 2018to remind the owners of the enterprises, establishments, casinos and entertaining clubs as well as foreign nationals and investors who comes to do business/work in Cambodia to apply for foreign employee quota and work permits.
-Only the inspection team comprising of officials from the MLVT and MOI has the duties to conduct inspection on foreign workforce at the enterprises, establishments, casinos and entertaining clubs.
+Recently, the MLVT and MOI issued Joint Prakas 719 on Inspection of Foreign Workforce in the Kingdom of Cambodia dated 19 February 2018 to remind the owners of the enterprises, establishments, casinos and entertaining clubs as well as foreign nationals and investors who comes to do business/work in Cambodia to apply for foreign employee quota and work permits.
+Only the inspection team comprised of officials from the MLVT and MOI has the duty to conduct inspections on foreign employees at enterprises, establishments, casinos and entertainment clubs.
 Failure to comply with the foreign employee quota and work permit requirements could result in fines for each offence of up to USD 630 by the MLVT and/or up to USD 900 by a court.
 Furthermore, Chapters 5 and 6 of the Law on Immigration provide for a term of imprisonment for up to three months and/or deportation orders that may be issued to the foreign employees concerned.